Sma44/PSQL-Query-Api/README.md

 ## Usage
 This program uses **IntelliJ IDEA**'s Maven project builder.
 Be sure to have the relevant sources downloaded.

-To run the program, open the folder named `a3`.
+To run the program, open the folder containing this project in **IntelliJ IDEA**, or the **Maven** development environment of your chosing.

 Navigate to the Main.java file, located at the path: `../src/test/java/`